hap-server/hap-server/README.md

         - This would allow you to configure all accessories in hap-server and then allow multiple people to create their own homes with read-only access (or no access) to other people's accessories instead of sharing a single home where everyone has permission to control all accessories.
+- [x] Scenes
+    - Works with automations.
+(Scenes just run automation conditions to check if they're enabled and automation conditions to activate/deactivate them.)
+    - [ ] Simple scene editor.
+(Set accessories to create active conditions and activate/deactivate actions.)
 - [x] Automations
     - [x] Create automations that can run on the server
         - Useful if you don't have an Apple TV 4, HomePod or always home iPad.